Synerise/android-sdk/README.md

 #### Client.getAccount()
 Use this method to get client's account information.<br>
-This method returns `IDataApiCall` with parametrized `AccountInformation` object to execute request.
+This method returns `IDataApiCall` with parametrized `GetAccountInformation` object to execute request.
 ```
 private void getAccount() {
     if (accountInfoCall != null) accountInfoCall.cancel();